Students study the properties of air, water, color, and light while having fun with bubbles!

 - Grades: PreK–K

 Bubbles are a great way to have fun and explore the properties of air, water, color, and light at the same time.
-Have children really observe the bubbles that you make this month.
+Have children really observe the bubbles that you make.

 Mix 2 cups water,